 Your LEA must make reasonable efforts to obtain your informed consent for an initial evaluation to decide whether your child is a child with a disability.
 Your consent for initial evaluation does not mean that you have also given your consent for the LEA to start providing special education and related services to your child.
+If your child is enrolled in public school or you are seeking to enroll your child in a public school and you have refused to provide consent or failed to respond to a request to provide consent for an initial evaluation, your LEA may, but is not required to, seek to conduct an initial evaluation of your child by utilizing the Act's mediation or due process complaint, resolution meeting, and impartial due process hearing procedures.
+Your LEA will not violate its obligations to locate, identify and evaluate your child if it does not pursue an evaluation of your child in these circumstances.

 b.
-Special rules for initial evaluation of wards of the State Under Pennsylvania law, if a child is designated a ward of the state, the whereabouts of the parent are not known or the rights of the parent have been terminated in accordance with State law, therefore someone other than the parent has been designated to make educational decisions for the child.
+Special rules for initial evaluation of Wards of the State

+Under Pennsylvania law, if a child is designated a ward of the state, the whereabouts of the parent are not known or the rights of the parent have been terminated in accordance with State law.
+Therefore, someone other than the parent has been designated to make educational decisions for the child.
 Consent for an initial evaluation should, therefore, be obtained from the individual so designated.